rl-institut/SimBA/docs/source/simulation_parameters.rst

 | Physical setup of environment: Here, the physical setup is characterized
 | Simulation Parameters: The simulation can be adjusted using these parameters

-The example (data/simba.cfg) contains parameter descriptions which are explained here in more detail:
+The example configurations in `data/examples/configs/` contain parameter descriptions which are explained here in more detail:

 .. list-table:: config.cfg parameters
    :header-rows: 1